-Most issues with the app installation from Play Store or integration of third-party apps with Google’s services can be ascribed to Google Play Services.
-Basically, if you have any issues on your device when installing apps, besides Play Store, troubleshooting Play Services is recommended.
+Most issues with the app installation from the Play Store or integration of third-party apps with Google’s services can be ascribed to Google Play Services.
+Basically, troubleshooting Play Services is recommended if you have any issues on your device when installing apps besides Play Store.
 In addition, you would want to check Google Services Framework as it also, in some instances, causes issues.

 Here’s how to reset Google Play Services on Android: